dCache/dcache/docs/TheBook/src/main/markdown/config-info-provider.md

 [TOC bullet hierarchy]
 -----

-## INTERNAL COLLECTION OF INFORMATION
+## Internal collection of information

 The info-provider takes as much information as possible from dCache.
 To achieve this, it needs the internal information-collecting service, `info`, to be running and a means to collect that information: `httpd`.
 Make sure that both the `httpd` and `info` services are running within your dCache instance.
 By default, the `info` service is started on the admin-node; but it is possible to configure dCache so it runs on a different node.
 You should run only one `info` service per dCache instance.